This entry covers the following subjects:

 You can find out the officers of a Maryland company by getting a copy of the first page of the company's personal property tax return, which is publicly available from SDAT.
 To get the rest of the return, however, you must give SDAT a written request on the company's letterhead, signed by a company officer whose name was included on the company's last filed return.

-The names of corporate shareholders is not public information.
+The names of corporate shareholders and LLC members is not public information.
 You can check the SDAT filings to see if any shareholders are mentioned, and you can look for litigation to see if the shareholders are named in a lawsuit.
+You can also look for UCC filings (general and in land records) to see if a shareholder or member signed for a company loan.
+Caveat: There is no requirement that any of these records be updated if the shareholders or members change.

 Information for companies that want to do business in Maryland is posted at http://www.dat.state.md.us/sdatweb/charter.html.